Environments and migrations > Configuring the CLI

 npm install @datocms/cli

-You can verify everything is correctly installed by running the help command of the CLI:
+You can verify that everything is correctly installed by running the help command of the CLI:

 npx datocms --help